wacncontent/CustomizeTool/addCommentOutput/articles/app-service-web/web-sites-hybrid-connection-connect-on-premises-sql-server.md

 <a name="CreateSQLDB"></a>
 ### Create a SQL Server database on-premises ###

-Your Visual Studio web site requires a membership database that can be accessed by Azure.
+Your Visual Studio web application requires a membership database that can be accessed by Azure.
 This requires a SQL Server or SQL Server Express database (not the LocalDB database that the MVC template uses by default), so you'll create the membership database next.

 1. In SQL Server Management Studio, connect to the SQL Server you just installed.
 (If the **Connect to Server** dialog does not appear automatically, navigate to **Object Explorer** in the left pane, click **Connect**, and then click **Database Engine**.)
 	![Connect to Server][SSMSConnectToServer]